D&D on DDO? Maybe this would work.

 In D&D terminology.....

-If not, the monster had NO Treasure in their lair and none in their possession and you DO NOT even open the chest because it is effectively not there.
+If a "1" is not rolled, the monster had NO Treasure in their lair and none in their possession and you DO NOT even open the chest because it is effectively not there.

 While you are doing any Quest.....